BrightspaceHypermediaComponents/hmc-foundation/creating-new-components.md

 ### Determining When a Tag Will Load

 Base tags like `d2l-activity-editor-main` resolve to other components based on the hypermedia classes on the entity.
-We can customize this logic using basic syntax.
+We can customize this logic using the following syntax:

-Add classes to an array to `AND` them.
+- Add classes to an array to `AND` them.
-Add more arrays of classes to `OR` them.
+- Add more arrays of classes to `OR` them.

 |Argument|Resolve when classes include|
 |-|-|